pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/achieve-super-precise-time-sync.md

 ```

 ### Improving Synchronization further
 While an error of `<20 ms` is sufficient for most applications, some require even better synchronization.
-To achieve this, you can estimate the offset between the clock used by Pupil Invisible and the external clock down to millisecond accuracy.
+To achieve this, you can estimate the offset between the clock used by Pupil Invisible and the external clock down to single millisecond accuracy.

 This can be done using the `TimeOffsetEstimator` of the real-time API.
 Using the following code, you can estimate the offset between the Pupil Invisible clock and the clock of the host executing the code.
 ::: tip